-Due to Covid-19 there will be bi-monthly news until further notice.
-Any news up-date will be implemented as and when necessary during August and September 2020.
+As reported in the previous news due to Covid-19 there will be bi-monthly news until further notice.

-COVID-19

 The Corona Virus has created untold problems and challenges for many organisations and C4FF related businesses are no different and all have been adversely impacted.